Stev-G/volkswagen-carnet-client/README.md

 If you like, you can use my-car.py for all commands including the above - it will forward everything besides mqtt to the original code.
 See also [FHEM integration](https://forum.fhem.de/index.php/topic,83090.msg886586.html#msg886586)

+#Credits

 All this is possible due to the excellent work of reneboer and wez3.
 See details in his repository [here](https://github.com/reneboer/python-carnet-client)

+# Known issues

+Calling startRemoteVentilation does not switch the car from heating to ventilation mode.
+It is not yet clear what makes the car switch over to the ventilation mode.
+Suggestions are welcome.